 "Species extinction is usually delayed until the last habitats are gone, but mass extinction appears imminent in a small number of tropical countries with low forest cover," lead author S. Blair Hedges said.
 "And mass extinction is already happening in Haiti because of deforestation."

 Deforestation is the biggest threat to species diversity, the scientists say, yet it’s also important to categorize the type of deforestation.
+Some craftsmen combat deforestation by using eco-friendly practices to sustainably create leaf wallets and other products from fallen leaves.
+But other methods are essential when considering the widespread nature of deforestation.
 The felling of primary forest – forest that has never been touched – is greatly more harmful than the deforestation of disturbed forest – that which has been selectively logged, or has regrown after having been clear-cut, explains Science Daily.

 Co-author Warren Cohen of the OSU College of Forestry says that making that classification is necessary when we are monitoring species diversity and deforestation because these different types of forest support distinct species.
 "Our findings point to the need for better reporting of forest cover data of relevance to biodiversity, instead of 'total forest' as defined by 10 percent tree canopy coverage by the United Nation's Food and Agricultural Organization," Cohen said.
 "Expanded detection and monitoring of primary forest globally will improve the efficiency of conservation measures inside and outside of protected areas."